Lpwlk/ReadmeEngine/README.md

-### &nbsp;&nbsp;&nbsp;&nbsp; ➤ Templating
+### &nbsp;&nbsp;&nbsp;&nbsp; Templating

 Templating consists of Markdown & Section objects recursive calls within a script to create various kinds of README.md structures with control on titles and contents.

-Some methods still need to be updated to be fully available externally (some work only in interactive mode as they are not supposed to be very useful when it comes to template creation from outside the source-code.
+Some methods still need to be updated to be fully available externally (some work only in interactive mode as they are not supposed to be very useful when it comes to template creation from outside the source-code).

 However, some structure display methods such as tree_sections and list_sections are available for the typical usecase described in the next subsection (Best practices).
 Future commits will include some example scripts using all available methods for personal templating purposes.